tgnemecek/core-website/src/collections/pages/index.md

       Since The Balancing Act was published in 2001, it has grown into a global movement of business and educational change agents who deploy its powerful pragmatic programs, online assessments, and practical data-driven interventions to significantly increase the odds of success for companies who want to become more agile, leaders who want to be more effective, and individuals who want to lead happier lives and have more meaningful work.
     link: https://www.amazon.com/Balancing-Act-Mastering-Elements-Relationships-ebook/dp/B07QGQG38H/ref=sr_1_1?dchild=1&keywords=the+balancing+act+seivert&qid=1600887520&s=books&sr=1-1
+    subtitle: Mastering the 5 Elements of Success in Life, Work and Relationships
-  - title: 6 Steps to Leading Your Life and Work (from the Inside Out)
+  - title: 6 Steps to Leading Your Life and Work
     description: The Balancing Act process can ensure that you lead your life and work the way YOU want.
 If you follow these 6 steps you will transform yourself so you are more confident and capable of achieving your dreams
     image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600964000/6_Steps_LYL_W_cover_yatpeq.jpg
     link: https://www.amazon.com/dp/B08JYC63Y6/ref=sr_1_3?dchild=1&keywords=6+steps+to+leading+your+life+and+work&qid=1600964053&s=books&sr=1-3
-  - title: "Prospering: 6 Steps for Spiraling up to Great Wealth"
+    subtitle: (from the Inside Out)
+  - title: Prospering!
     link: https://www.amazon.com/Prospering-Steps-Spiraling-Great-Wealth-ebook/dp/B0831QTTSC/ref=sr_1_1?dchild=1&keywords=prospering+seivert&qid=1600888410&s=books&sr=1-1
     description: In this brand new e-book, Sharon shows how The Balancing Act methodology can help you prosper in every possible way -- a timely topic for these times of global economic crises!
     image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600889276/Prospering_cover_bbx8cd.jpg
+    subtitle: 6 Steps for Spiraling up to Great Wealth
-  - title: "SOS: Switch Off Stress App"
+  - title: "SOS: Switch Off Stress"
-    description: >
+    description: >-
       SOS: Switch Off Stress is a smart-phone app with 1 to 2-minute stress-reduction techniques based on The Balancing Act system.